-Courtesy of dalekboy comes the interview meme so without further ado on to the questions1.
-What is an Anime you think everyone should watch?
+Courtesy of dalekboy comes the interview meme so without further ado on to the questions

 1. Leave me a comment saying, "Interview me!"